nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ## IPPT Calculator and session: ```ippt AGE RUNTIME PUSHUPS SITUPS```

-**DISCLAIMER** This feature is accurate only for males in SAF (excluding special forces i.e. commandos and guards)
+**DISCLAIMER** This feature is accurate only for males in SAF (excluding special forces i.e. commandos and guards) Current scoring data does not apply for female personnel.

 Adds an IPPT exercise session and also takes in the input of the user's timing/repetitions for the exercises.
 It returns the total points obtained by the user from the set of exercises.
 The user can view his history(via ```history``` command) to see the breakdown of the points too.

-* ```AGE``` should be an integer ranging 16-60
+* ```AGE``` should be a positive integer ranging from 16-60 years old.
 * ```Runtime``` in format of ```mm:ss``` where mm is minute (integer) and ss is seconds (integer)
 * ```PUSHUPS``` Integer number of pushups in 1 minute
 * ```SITUPS``` Integer number of situps in 1 minute

-For example, person is 23 years old, with 2.4 run time of 10 minutes and 10 seconds.
+For example, person is 23 years old, with his 2.4km run time of 10 minutes and 10 seconds.
-Completed 30 pushups and 30 situps, the input would be:
+He has also completed 30 pushups and 30 situps, thus the input would be:

 Example of input: ```ippt 23 10:10 30 30```
 Output: